y3owk1n/govim/README.md

 3. Refine the final selection within the selected cell
 4. Element is clicked, cursor optionally restores to original position
 5. Press `Esc` anytime to cancel
+6. Press `<Tab>` to switch to between action and overlay modes

+Action mode is a special mode that allows you to perform actions on the current cursor position.

 ---